For good deals on cheap 7.62x54r ammo go to

 By Chuck Hawks

 The 7.62x54R ("R" for rimmed) was adopted by the Russian Army in 1891 in the Moisin-Nagant infantry rifle, and was used in both World Wars and the Korean War.
 This cartridge is also referred to as the 7.62x53R when chambered in Finnish rifles.
-Russian 7.62x54R rifles commonly have a groove diameter of .312" and therefore use what we call .303 caliber bullets, while Finnish rifles have a groove diameter of .308" and take standard .30 caliber bullets.
+Russian 7.62x54R rifles commonly have a groove diameter of .312" and a bore diameter of .303", while Finnish rifles have a groove diameter of .308", a .300 bore diameter and take standard .30 caliber bullets.

 The Shooter's Bible shows two Norma factory loads for the 7.62x54R.
 These are reasonably available in the U.S. The first uses a 150 grain bullet at a muzzle velocity of 2,953 fps with muzzle energy (ME) of 2,905 ft. lbs.
 The other uses a 180 grain bullet at a MV of 2,575 fps with ME of 2,651 ft. lbs.